 It is the day of the Winter Solstice.
 With Norman and Virgil both destroyed, Max faces the evil of Skullmaster for the last time alone.
 However, things are about to come full-circle in a way that no ...

-"Mighty Max" is a cartoon about a boy who is sent a red cap one day and is told that an ancient prophecy foretold him as the "Chosen One" and that he must battle the evil forces of the world, together with Virgil, a talking fowl and Norman, Max's Viking guardian.Written by
+This is a show about a boy who is sent a red cap one day and is told that an ancient prophecy foretold him as the "Chosen One", and that he must battle the evil forces of the world, together with Virgil, a talking fowl (Tony Jay) and Norman, Max's Viking guardian (Richard Moll).Written by

 Cindy L. Brady